 CallTools is a capable call-center dialer, and if you're staffing a real outbound floor it earns its keep.
 But if you're a small team or agency whose actual need is "call leads quickly and text them, without a year-long contract," you're buying a category that's bigger than your problem.

-ReadySMS gives you a power dialer and registered SMS with transparent pay-as-you-go pricing in one place, with 10DLC handled and no annual lock-in.
-The honest way to test it: use the 20 free test sends, spin up the Free dialer tier, and run a week of your real leads through it before you sign anything anywhere.
+ReadySMS gives you registered SMS with transparent pay-as-you-go pricing, with 10DLC handled and no annual lock-in — so whatever dialer you pair it with, the texting side is cheap and compliant.
+The honest way to test it: use the free test sends and run a week of your real leads through it before you sign anything anywhere.
 If predictive dialing turns out to be what you genuinely need, you'll know — and you'll have lost nothing finding out.